 Courts must consider the practical ramifications of interpreting a law in a novel manner.
 Traditionally, our courts have been quite conservative (in the apolitical, classical sense) in their interpretation of our laws.
 These laws are in place to guarantee our liberty.
 They accomplish this task through regular and foreseeable interpretation.
 Absent judicial temperance, the law transforms from a guarantor of our liberty into a misguided destroyer of freedom.

-It's not the Internet itself that matters so much, though I will admit my own pathetic addiction to its ones and zeroes.
+It's not the Internet itself that matters so much, though I will admit my own increasing reliance on its ones and zeroes.
 It's the liberties that the Internet gives fuller expression to--at least in the United States, which at the moment is my main concern.
 My heart absolutely goes out to the victims of these incidents, but in instances of court rulings that would challenge the fundamental liberties enjoyed by every citizen, I have to side with the one that will protect freedom of speech.
 In these circumstances, that means standing opposite the plaintiffs in these injury claims.